Btrabing/TrabingWx/_projects/4_project.md

 One way to help better understand our atmosphere is to model it using numerical weather prediction models. <a href="https://www.mmm.ucar.edu/models/wrf"> WRF</a> is a great tool with a lot of detailed documentation that makes it valuable to the atmospheric community.

+## Using WRF

+WRF is free to use and is in active development by the community.
+I wrote some code to help read in and plot the output.
+If you are new to WRF and need help understanding the output structure take a look at <a href="../../assets/Read_WRF.html"> this jupyter notebook.</a> If you have questions feel free to reach out.

 ## Idealized Study